DBProductions/js-helping/README.md

 # Build it

-Using grunt to run JSHint and UglifyJS.
+Using grunt to run JSHint, UglifyJS and YUIDoc.
 `grunt`

 # Documentation

-YUIDocs `/docs`
+`/docs`